glitchgod0/GH1-Export-Pack/README.md

 # GH1 Export Pack
  An overhaul for the GH1 export pack for RB2.
 The goal is to add sections, animations and eventually new parts.
-Songs will be tiered by whats done, pass 1 is sections, pass 2 is metadata and pass 3 is animations done.

 | Song  | Status |
 | ------------- | ------------- |